 Helps in product awareness

-Another great advantage of sitelinks is that they are a very effective medium for generating product awareness with the users.
+Another great advantage of sitelinks is that they are an effective medium for generating product awareness with the users.
 Sitelinks can be used by businesses to link the most important pages within your website, which are also the most revenue-generating.
-In most cases, these sitelinks are the Products or Services pages on your website.
-This makes sitelinks a very effective way of making the users aware of your products and services, and subsequently, enhancing your brand awareness.
+In most cases, these sitelinks are the products or services pages on your website.
+This makes sitelinks a very effective way of making the users aware of your products and services, while subsequently, enhancing your brand awareness.

 Enables users to navigate more

-Sitelinks are like Google’s stamp of approval.
+Sitelinks can be considered as Google’s stamp of approval.
 It shows that Google values your website and thinks you offer quality information.
 Google’s sitelinks take up a large part of the above-the-fold area of the SERP, essentially pushing other results below.

 How to get Sitelinks for your Website?